crramirez/My-Resume/README.md

 ### Senior Software Engineer, Bridgestone Mobility Solutions, May 2019 - Aug 2022

-* Took the lead in taking over an acquired legacy system, upgrading its technology stack, improving its security, training the new people from customer support, and, even better, saving about €3000 in server rental monthly costs.
+* Took the lead in taking over an acquired legacy system, upgrading its technology stack, improving its security, training new people from customer support, and saving about € 3,000 in server rental monthly costs.

 * Successfully took a protagonist role in recovering and putting the legacy system again after a data center burn episode, with no data loss and only a few days of downtime.